Causal Reasoning Meets Visual Representation Learning: A Prospective Study

-According to the above discussed spatial-temporal representation learning methods, the current machine learning, especially representation learning face several challenge problems: (1) Lack of interpretability, (2) Poor generalization ability, and (3) Over-reliance on correlations of data distribution.
+According to the above-discussed visual representation learning methods, the current machine learning, especially representation learning, faces several challenges: (1) Lack of interpretability, (2) Poor generalization ability, and (3) Over-reliance on correlations of data distribution.
 Causal reasoning offers a promising alternative to address these challenges.
-The discovery of causality helps to uncover the causal mechanism behind the data, allowing machine to better understand why, and to make decisions through intervention or counterfactual reasoning.
-In this section, we summarize some recent approaches for causal spatial-temporal representation learning, as shown in Table. \ref{tab:causalvqa}.
-The causal spatial-temporal representation learning is an emerging research topic and appears since 2020s.
-The related tasks can be roughly categorized into several main aspects: (1) Causal visual understanding, (2) Causal visual robustness, (3) Causal visual question answering.
-In this section, we will discuss these three representative causal spatial-temporal representation learning tasks.
+The discovery of causality helps to uncover the causal mechanism behind the data, allowing the machine to understand better why and to make decisions through intervention or counterfactual reasoning.
+Since Section 3 has reviewed the recent causal reasoning methods for general feature learning, it provides a good theoretical basis for further research on causal reasoning with specific visual representation learning tasks.
+In this section, we summarize some recent approaches for causal visual representation learning, as shown in Table \ref{tab:causalvqa}.
+The causal visual representation learning is an emerging research topic and has appeared since the 2020s.
+The related tasks can be roughly categorized into several main aspects: (1) Causal visual understanding, (2) Causal visual robustness, and (3) Causal visual question answering.
+In this section, we discuss these three representative causal visual representation learning tasks.